Boarders/slick-blog/site/posts/halting2.md

   halts : ∀ {v : Expr Γ a} → (Value v) → (e ⇓ v) → Halt e
 ```

 We are now in the position to postulate the existence of a `halt`
 function with the expected properties:
 ```
 postulate
   halt     : ∀ {Γ} {a} → Expr Γ (a ⇒ 𝔹)
+-- halt is a closed term
   halt-sub :
     ∀ {Γ Δ} {a}
     → (ρ : ∀ {ty} → ty ∈ Γ → Expr Δ ty)
     → subst {Γ} {Δ} ρ (halt {Γ} {a}) ≡ halt {Δ}
   halt-ret :
     ∀ {Γ} {ty}
     (e : Expr Γ ty) → app halt e ⇓ tt ⊎ app halt e ⇓ ff halt-tt  :
     ∀ {Γ ty}
     (e : Expr Γ ty) → app halt e ⇓ tt → Halt e halt-ff :
     ∀ {Γ ty}
     (e : Expr Γ ty) → app halt e ⇓ ff → ¬ Halt e
 ```

 We assume we have a function `halt` that takes an argument of any type
 (in the meta-language, agda, since our language doesn't itself have polymorphism) and returns a bool.
-That this function applies to terms of any type is irrelevant to the argument we give here and
+That this function applies to terms of any type is irrelevant to the argument we give here which
 would work just as well were we to simply use `𝔹`.

 We also assume that it is decidable that halt always
 returns `tt` or `ff`.
 Furthermore, the terms `halt-tt` and
 `halt-ff` encode our assumptions regarding applying the `halt` function -
 if it returns `tt`, then the term is normalizing
 and conversely, if it returns `ff`, then it is non-normalizing.